shreyashegde2891/RasaBot/README.md

 # RasaBot
-Rasabot for food recommendation system using zomato api's using Rasa NLU Framework.
+Rasa bot an AI Assistants that is powered by the Rasa framework, is a NLU chatbot for food recommendation system.
+(Restuarant Searches via Zomato Api's)

-Installation :
+Rasa X Installation :
 pip install rasa-x --extra-index-url https://pypi.rasa.com/simple

 Packages versions: